-Historically, the number of investigations of private sector frauds and other wrongful behaviour by business institutions and their managers has been low, due largely to a lack of commitment and resources.
+Historically, the number of investigations of private sector fraud and other wrongful behaviour by business institutions and their managers has been low, due largely to a lack of commitment and resources.
 This is changing, however, as the Myanmar authorities have increased the legal tools available and have focused additional resources on the problem.
 This has already resulted in an increase in investigative activities by the relevant authorities.
-While there are few cases that have been reported and prosecuted from as a result of the new focus, it is expected that 2015 and 2016 will see an increase in publicly reported prosecutions.
+However, while there are few cases that have been reported and prosecuted as a result of the new focus, the number of publicly reported prosecutions remains low.

 The prosecution of corrupt activity, while addressed in several separate civil and criminal law provisions, sees its primary focus in Myanmar’s Anti-Corruption Law.
 The law does not criminalise private corruption per se, but takes action against government services and political rights holders involved in corrupt or illicit activities.
 This law, which was recently amended in 2014, now makes it easier to prosecute government wrongdoers involved in seeking or receiving bribes from both the public and private sectors.
 The law also establishes an Anti-Corruption Commission to investigate and prosecute violations of Myanmar’s Anti-Corruption Law.

-These important amendments and the political commitments from the current government portend a continued strengthening of the anti-corruption legal framework and culture.
+These important amendments and the political commitments portend a continued strengthening of the anti-corruption legal framework and culture.
 This is a significant step forward, but much remains to be done to strengthen Myanmar’s anti-corruption regime to a point of equity with many of its international partners.

 Impact of overseas anti-corruption laws in the US and UK

-The US Foreign Corrupt Practices Act (FCPA) prohibits the bribery of “foreign officials”.
+The US Foreign Corrupt Practices Act (FCPA) prohibits the bribery of ‘foreign officials’.
 It is extraterritorial in effect and affects all US companies and persons as well as foreign companies and persons if they issue securities on a US Exchange or otherwise engage in activities in furtherance of a bribe in US territory.
-Importantly, in pursuing potentially unlawful acts under the FCPA, the US Department of Justice has adopted an expansive definition of what it means to be committing an act of bribery in the US and has interpreted it to catch the transfer of money through US bank accounts including, potentially, all US-dollar transactions that are cleared through bank accounts in the US.
+Importantly, in pursuing potentially unlawful acts under the FCPA, the US Department of Justice has adopted an expansive definition of what it means to be committing an act of bribery in the United States and has interpreted it to catch the transfer of money through US bank accounts including, potentially, all US-dollar transactions that are cleared through bank accounts in the United States.

 The FCPA also contains a books and records provision requiring issuers to make and keep accurate books, records and accounts, which, in reasonable detail, accurately and fairly reflect the issuer’s transactions and disposition of assets.
 In addition, the FCPA’s internal controls provision requires issuers to devise and maintain reasonable internal accounting controls aimed at preventing and detecting FCPA violations.
 These provisions apply to all companies, both US and non-US, that have their securities issued on a US exchange.
 They are expansive provisions and have been used to prosecute companies in cases where bribes have been paid to private individuals.

 The UK Bribery Act 2010 (the Bribery Act) covers bribery of private persons as well as public officials.
 It also has extraterritorial application.
-For example, the Bribery Act prohibits offering or accepting a bribe outside the UK provided that the offender has a close connection with the UK.
-Persons with a “close connection” include British citizens and organisations incorporated in any part of the UK.
-Similarly, the Bribery Act’s corporate offence – which occurs when an organisation fails to prevent those performing services on its behalf from paying bribes – applies not only to organisations incorporated under UK law, but also to any other company carrying on a business, or part of a business, in the UK, regardless of where the act of bribery takes place.
+For example, the Bribery Act prohibits offering or accepting a bribe outside the United Kingdom provided that the offender has a close connection with the United Kingdom.
+Persons with a ‘close connection’ include British citizens and organisations incorporated in any part of the United Kingdom.
+Similarly, the Bribery Act’s corporate offence – which occurs when an organisation fails to prevent those performing services on its behalf from paying bribes – applies not only to organisations incorporated under UK law, but also to any other company carrying on a business, or part of a business, in the United Kingdom, regardless of where the act of bribery takes place.

 The fact that conduct may not constitute an offence under local law does not necessarily mean it is permitted under the FCPA or the Bribery Act.
 Companies doing business in Myanmar are advised not only to comply with domestic legislation, but should also be fully aware of the far-reaching extraterritorial effect of both the FCPA and the Bribery Act.